What is the Florida Safety Council?

 - Group classes

 Not only can these services meet the court-ordered requirements, but they improve lives.
 People often get DUI citations due to substance addiction, which is a serious mental disorder.
-FLBH provides compassionate care for people who live with addiction and their loved ones.
+LifeStance Health provides compassionate care for people who live with abuse.

 In some cases, these DUI services help patients avoid trial and the many sentences that a guilty verdict can bring.
-Other times, they come to these courses as part of their sentences.
-No matter the situation, FLBH ensures legal compliance and personal compassion.
+Other times, drivers come to these courses as part of their sentences.
+No matter the situation, LifeStance Health ensures legal compliance and personal compassion.